grafana/loki/docs/sources/clients/promtail/configuration.md

 [server: <server_config>]

 # Describes how Promtail connects to multiple instances
-# of Loki, sending logs to each.
+# of Grafana Loki, sending logs to each.
 # WARNING: If one of the remote Loki servers fails to respond or responds
 # with any error which is retryable, this will impact sending logs to any
 # other configured remote Loki servers.
 Sending is done on a single thread!